Coup de Theatre, Quintessentially Insider

 Terrace Treasures, Quintessentially Insider

 I’ve been trying to come up with a singular word to describe the experience.
-Annoyingly, the one I keep arriving on supremely irritates me.
-Synesthesia.
+Annoyingly, the one I keep arriving on irritates me: synesthesia.
 Forgive me for even offering (my version) of a definition: when one sensory experience – taste or touch or sound etc. – automatically triggers another and another and so forth.
-I am thrilled to blame my most recent dalliance with this delightful sensory domino effect, on the Park Terrace Restaurant in Kensington.
+I am thrilled to blame my most recent dalliance with this delightful sensory domino effect on the Park Terrace Restaurant in Kensington.
 Based a stone’s throw from Hyde Park, the floor to ceiling windows look out to the tips of beech trees, waving their leafy fingers above the walls of the park’s perimeter.
-First sense, sight, sorted...
+First sense, sight, sorted.
 Click here to read more.

 London Fashion Week S/S11 Highlights, Quintessentially Insider

-Sienna and Savannah Miller’s highly anticipated S/S11 show for Twenty8Twelve is a sibling’s collaboration, bringing together Savannah’s fab eye for eloquent fashion with Sienna’s cutting-edge sartorial instinct; a recipe that simmers somewhere between boho-rock-goddess and postmodern classics.
-It was refreshing to see the models actually smiling and sporting tousled tresses with that gypsy thing going on, now synonymous with Sienna’s own much-lauded personal style.
-The 1950s Mexican-inspired collection was simple, wearable, and playful; think rolled-up shorts, ruffled skirts, and brassy summer dresses in colorful, bold fabrics and denim.
-Add a pair of shades and the sisters’ summer-loving carefree vibe and the look is complete...
+Sienna and Savannah Miller’s highly anticipated S/S11 show for Twenty8Twelve is a sibling’s collab, bringing together Savannah’s fab eye for eloquent with Sienna’s cutting-edge sartorial instinct — a recipe that simmers between boho-rock-goddess and postmodern classics.
+Refreshing to see the models actually smiling and sporting tousled tresses with that gypsy thing goin' on, now synonymous with Sienna’s own much-lauded personal style.
+The 1950s Mexican-inspired collection was simple, wearable, and playful — think rolled-up shorts, ruffled skirts, and brassy summer dresses in colorful, bold fabrics and denim.
+Add shades and the sisters’ summer-loving carefree vibe is complete...
 Click here to read more.

 Bright-Eyed Wanderings, Quintessentially Insider